In this article:

 Step 2: Write a drafting instruction

 Enter your drafting instruction in the field at the bottom of the screen.
-This tells ClauseBuddy’s AI what content to generate.
+This tells LawVu Draft's AI what content to generate.

 Instead of starting from scratch, you can also:

-Upload a supporting file—such as a Word document, Excel sheet, PowerPoint presentation, or email—to supply missing or background information
+Upload a supporting file - such as a Word document, Excel sheet, PowerPoint presentation, email or a file from LawVu - to supply missing or background information.

 For best results, keep instructions focused on a small number of clauses or paragraphs.
 Drafting entire documents in one request is not supported and may lead to lower-quality output due to limits on length, accuracy, and generation time.